July 4, 2022

 Date the invoice was created in ISO 8601 format.

 Optional.
 Price of the asset in USD.
-Returned only if the invoice has paid status.
+Available only in the Webhook update payload.

 • allow_comments (Boolean)